CormacDC/DealerOnAssignment/README.md

 ## Assumptions

+1. Input & output may be in text files
+2. Input is correctly formatted & valid as detailed in the "Example Input" section of the assignment, with no spaces at the end of each line and no empty lines
+3. The rover will ignore any directions that cause it to move off of the plateau grid

 ## Running

 1. Clone this repo to your desired directory
 2. In a console or terminal, navigate to the directory where this repo is located on your machine
 3. A sample input text file has been provided in the /DealerOnAssignment/Inputs/ directory, but feel free to replace this with your own input
-4. Enter `dotnet run` if no changes were made to the inputs.txt file name; if changes were made enter `dotnet run [NewFileName.txt]`
+4. Enter `dotnet run` if no changes were made to the input file name; if changes were made or if you wish to use a different input file, enter `dotnet run [NewFileName.txt]` (the new file must still be in the Inputs/ directory)
 5. The output will be logged as an individual text file in the /DealerOnAssignment/Outputs/ directory

 ## The Assignment